dirtyhenry/hooray-henrys/covers/complete-control.md

 Ooh ooh ooh I'll never understand
 Ooh ooh ooh complete control - lemme see your other hand!

+I don’t trust you,
+So why should you trust me?
+Huh?
 All over the news spread fast
 They're dirty, they're filthy
 They ain't gonna last!

 This is Joe Public speaking
 I'm controlled in the body, controlled in the mind
+This is the top rockers (Control)
+With your zone in the price you whore (C-O-N control)

 Total
 See-o-n control - that means you!